What is Overlanding? - Its History, The Lifestyle, The Very Basics That You Need To Know

 If possible, ensure you go for some off-road driving lessons before you go on the trip.

 Final Thoughts, and the Great Names in this Field

-On one of our other favourite sites, overlandbound.com, you will find a few guiding principles for the overlanding community.
+On one of our other favorite sites, overlandbound.com, you will find a few guiding principles for the overlanding community.

 We also very much believe in these principles and would like all those who view our content to consider them.
 It will help to grow an active community of overlanding enthusiasts from all around the world.

 Overlanding requires a willingness to persevere: as an overlander, you will be able to explore the world and experience a connection with nature.

 However, you must understand that nature is relentless.
 If you hope to survive nature, you need to rise to the occasion and respect it.
 If this is something you can do, overlanding was designed for you.
 It could be the adventure travel lifestyle, you always wanted.

 Keep it simple.
 When going to the outdoors, it is essential that you keep things simple.
 Always avoid over packing for your outdoor adventure.